A friend of mine had been applying to jobs prior to the pandemic, and he hadn’t landed a single interview.

 But seriously, they don’t—not in a metrics-driven world, where companies are obsessed with automating everything to do things as fast as possible, even at the cost of quality.

 TLDR: ATS help recruiters/hiring managers collect, sort, and organize a large number of applications.
 And if you don’t know much about how these systems work, you’re going to have a hard time getting your application in the hands of a real human.

-Most Common ATS Features
+Most common ATS features

-The system will take and parse the information from your resume, and compare it with the job description, looking for specific keywords, then provide a score from 0 to 100, or one to 10, that tells recruiters how qualified a candidate is for said job, based on the criteria set by the hiring manager.
+The system will parse the information from your resume, and compare it with the job description, looking for specific keywords, then provide a score from 0 to 100, or one to 10, that tells recruiters how qualified a candidate is for said job, based on the criteria set by the hiring manager.

 For example, job posts that ask for your location are likely using that information as a filter that will alter your overall qualification score.
 If a job posting is looking for someone with management experience, they’ll scan for words like “manager” or “team leader.”

 Comprehensive Candidate Profiles